mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 The shamans continued to sing and they began pounding on drums.

 Why do I still feel empty?
 I am still lost.
-My head is still too full, my government is still too crooked, my culture does not fit right and I still feels like I was born into the wrong planet.
+My head is still too full, my government is still too crooked, my culture does not fit right and I still feel like I was born into the wrong planet.

 _"The potion did not work for me."_